Fody/Home/pages/usage.md

     </PackageReference>
 ```

-For generated packages that implement a weaver, such as NullGuard.Fody, consider applying the same pattern to the consumer of the weaver when installing its package.
+For generated packages that implement a weaver, such as NullGuard.Fody, consider applying the same pattern to the consumer of the weaver when installing its package instead.

 ## Add FodyWeavers.xml